Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Candidate Prioritization
 -----------

-We now proceed by prioritizing the final candidates for spectroscopic follow-up based on their similarities to the known LABs.
+We now prioritize the final candidates for spectroscopic follow-up based on their similarity to the known LABs.

-Priority candidates are selected according to their Bw area, Bw-R color, and Bw-based Gini.
-To perform a color-selection we need the R-band magnitudes, which we compute using the Catalog module.
+Priority candidates are selected according to their Bw area, Bw–R color, and Bw-based Gini coefficient.
+To perform the color selection, we first compute the R-band magnitudes using the `Catalog <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.Catalog>`_ class.

 .. code-block:: python